IronCoreLabs/recrypt/README.md

 ## Running Tests

 To run tests just run `sbt test` from the root of the project.
 This will test everything, but will not run the benchmarks.

-## ScalaJS

-The `core` project supports ScalaJS.
-All code at `core/src` is compiled for both JVM and JS.
-Code in `core/js/src` is JavaScript specific and code in `core/jvm/src` is JVM only.

-Since ScalaJS doesn't support Scalatest, all tests only execute on the JVM.

-### ScalaJS specific sbt targets

-Executable from the root

-- `fastOptJS` - creates a human readable .js file.
-Faster to create, but larger.
-- `fullOptJS` - fully optimized .js file.
-Much slower to create.

-### ScalaJS Javascript API Examples

-Examples for Javascript API can be found in `core/js/src/test`.
-For them to work, you need to compile the API (see above) and copy the resulting file from `core/js/target/scala-2.12` into the `core/js/src/test` directory.
-If you use fastOptJS, uncomment the appropriate line in the html files.

 ## Benchmarks